 Cynthia Bailey attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Lecy Goranson attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Nikki Leigh attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Sophie Darlington attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Chloe Sarosh attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Mekia Cox attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Mekia Cox (L) and Alyssa Diaz attend the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Katelyn McMullen attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Lisa Ling attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Grace Kendall attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Bertie Gregory attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Tanisha Harper attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Saje Nicole attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Ashley Dunn attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)(L-R) Joe Lewis and Yara Martinez attend the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Eugenia Kuzimina attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) (L-R) Valerie Buce and Angela Ribeiro attend the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Jena Frumes attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Karen Greenfield attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic) Travis Van Winkle attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Mery Diamondz attends the Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. The series premieres March 4th on National Geographic and streams next day on Disney+ and Hulu.
 (Photo by Frank Micelotta/PictureGroup for National Geographic)Los Angeles premiere of National Geographic’s “QUEENS” on February 8, 2024 at the Academy Museum of Motion Pictures in Los Angeles, CA. (Photo by Julie Nguyen)

-Julie is the visionary founder of SNAP TASTE and a dynamic force in global storytelling, innovation and creative leadership.
-She is a respected member of the Harvard Business Review Advisory Council and serves as a judge for the CES Innovation Awards (2024, 2025 and 2026), where she contributes thought leadership on the intersections of business, culture and breakthrough technologies.
+Julie is the founder of SNAP TASTE and a driving force in global storytelling, innovation, and creative leadership.
+A respected member of the Harvard Business Review Advisory Council, she also serves as a judge for the CES Innovation Awards (2024, 2025, and 2026), bringing her perspective to the intersections of business, culture, and breakthrough technologies.

-Her immersive reporting has brought audiences behind the scenes of global milestones such as the FIFA World Cup Qatar 2022, Expo 2020 Dubai, CES, D23 Expo, and the Milano Monza Motor Show, offering exclusive access to moments that define contemporary culture.
+Her immersive reporting has taken audiences behind the scenes of defining world moments, from the FIFA World Cup Qatar 2022 and Expo 2020 Dubai to CES, D23 Expo, and the Milano Monza Motor Show.
+Through her lens, global events become intimate, human stories.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

-Always active
+Functional Always active

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.